law-wang/roman-site/src/content/posts/2022-09-10-to-ask-why-we-fight.md

 description: "I always wondered if anyone actually reads these rambles of mine.
 After all, my writing is particularly literary.
 Does it matter if it's perceived?
 Does it matter who reads these?"
 ---

 If something was never perceived, did it actually happen?
-I've been thinking.

 There’s the thought experiment of “if a tree falls in a forest and no one is around to hear it, does it make a sound?”
 The scientific answer seems to be “no.” While sound waves are created as vibration propagates through air, no sound is heard because the waves are not perceived by a living organism.